gareth-cross/qt-wgpu/README.md

 This is an example of integrating WebGPU into a Qt application using [google dawn](https://github.com/google/dawn).
 At least at the time of this writing, I could not find an example of combining Qt with WebGPU.

 Disclaimers:
 - This repository is only intended as sample code.
-I have implemented and tested support for Windows and OSX platforms against `Qt 6.9`.
+I have implemented and tested support for Windows, OSX, and Wayland against `Qt 6.9`.
-- I have not yet tried Linux/wayland - this is a TODO for now (PRs are welcome).
 - The dawn API is not yet stable, and upstream changes may break this in future.

 ## How does it work?